hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524377v1-llm-inference-enhanced-by-external-knowledge-a-survey.md

 ---
 layout: default
-title: LLM Inference Enhanced by External Knowledge: A Survey
+title: "LLM Inference Enhanced by External Knowledge: A Survey"
 ---

 # LLM Inference Enhanced by External Knowledge: A Survey